Dorothy Brown (politician): Cash gifts and "Jeans Day" controversies

+Criminal investigations into Brown and associates

 In June 2011, a contributor to Brown's political campaigns gave a commercial property at the intersection of Pulaski, Ogden and Cermak Avenues on Chicago's southwest side to Brown's husband.
 Two months later, the deed was transferred to The Sankofa Group, L. L. C., Brown and her husband's for-profit consulting firm, and in November 2011 The Sankofa Group sold the property for $100,000.
-The Cook County Inspector General and by a grand jury convened by prosecutors with the Cook County State's Attorney's office opened an investigation of the land deal.
+The Cook County inspector general and by a grand jury convened by prosecutors with the Cook County State's Attorney's office opened an investigation of the land deal.

+In 2014, the Chicago Sun-Times reported that the Chicago Area Project, which had employed Brown's husband, was the subject of a criminal probe by a grand jury.
+Ethics concerns related to conflict of interest were raised by the newspaper, which noted that signatures on documents indicated that Brown had directly involved herself in her office's the handling of the probe's subpoenas.
+The newspaper also alleged that Brown had been involved in securing the granting of sizable amount of money to the group from the Illinois state government.

-In 2013, it was reported that a campaign donor had given Brown's husband a parcel of land for $1.
+In 2013, it was reported that a campaign donor, Naren Patel, had given Brown's husband a parcel of land for $1.
 Brown's name was later added to paperwork and Sankofa Group (a private entity once registered to Brown's home) ended up on the title.
 Brown and her husband sold the land for $100,000.
 Brown did not disclose the land as a gift or donation on state economic interest forms.
+In October 2015, the FBI executed a search warrant at Brown's home and seized her County-issued cell phone.
+Chicago attorney Ed Genson represented Brown at the time.

 In November 2015, a federal indictment alleged that a clerk's office employee had been rehired by the Clerk's office weeks after lending $15,000 to a company controlled by Brown's husband, then lied to a federal grand jury about the incident.
-The employee pleaded guilty in 2016, and the "going rate" for a job in the office may have been $10,000.
+The employee pleaded guilty in 2016, and claimed that the "going rate" for a job in the office had been $10,000.

 In 2018, a federal probe detailed accounts of alleged job-buying in Brown's office.

 In March 2019, a federal indictment charged Donald Danagher with bribery, alleging a pay-for-contract scheme which involved making donations to Brown's campaign and scholarship funds in exchange for his debt collection business receiving a contract.

 On April 26, 2019, a jury convicted former Brown aide Beena Patel, who had supervised approximately 500 employees in the clerk's office, of perjury concerning her federal grand jury testimony in 2015 and 2016.
-In November 2019, court documents evidenced that Patels perjury had protected Brown against prosecution.
+In November 2019, court documents evidenced that Patel's perjury had protected Brown against prosecution.